shreyrehani20/Music-Room/README.md

-# 🎵 Spotify Room Controller App
+# 🎵 GroupTune – Spotify Room Player

 A full-stack web application that allows users to create or join virtual music rooms and collaboratively control Spotify playback.
 Built using **React**, **Django**, and the **Spotify Web API**, this project demonstrates OAuth-based authentication, real-time voting logic, and role-based access control.